mikechambers/dispatch/README.md

 The articles may take a couple of minutes to sync, but you can begin to read them immediately.

+Tip, if you press **CMD-SHIFT-R** when viewing the article, it will format the article in Reader mode which makes it much easier to read.

 ### Sync with iOS

 If you would like to have the reading list synced with Safari on iOS, enabled iCloud syncing for Safari on iOS and macOS by following the instructions at: